dylankane/spanish-word-game/README.md

 ## UX

-The idea for this game is a quick word learning game, it is simple to navigate and self explanitary.
+The idea for this game is a quick word-learning game, it is simple to navigate and self-explanatory.
 The navigation is circular, with a very clear path through the application.
-Being a terminal based game the scope for design features are limited.
-However to make this as user friendly as possible I implemented a few features, to the game.
+Being a terminal-based game the scope for design features is limited.
+However, to make this as user-friendly as possible I implemented a few features, to the game.

 The most obvious is colour.
-By imorting a module called "colorama" I was able to style specific pieces of text with colour.
-This helps the UX of the application, by emphasisng certain information, e.g. notifing the user for a correct answer with the word "correct" in green and when wrong, "incorrect" in red.
+By importing a module called "Colorama" I was able to style specific pieces of text with colour.
+This helps the UX of the application, by emphasising certain information, e.g. notifying the user of a correct answer with the word "correct" in green and when wrong, "incorrect" in red.
 Using colour to make information clearer.
-The yellow, is the main colour used throughout for the title texts and input prompt text, creating a reckonisable theme throughout the appication.
+Yellow, is the main colour used throughout for the title texts and input prompt text, creating a recognisable theme throughout the application.

-Another two features that greatly increases the user experience is the clear terminal screen function, along with the text ouput delay function.
-This means that after every move or navigation to a different section by the user the terminal screen will clear.
-This prevents the terminal becoming too overcrowded with previous arts of the game. than as the terminal is re-populated with the output text of the new section, it is printed with differnet delay times.
+Another two features that greatly increase the user experience is the clear terminal screen function, along with the text output delay function.
+This means that after every move or navigation to a different section by the user, the terminal screen will clear.
+This prevents the terminal from becoming too overcrowded with previous arts of the game.
+Then as the terminal is re-populated with the output text of the new section, it is printed with different delay times.

-Each section is finished with a question,e.g "do you want to start a new game", "do you want to see the gae rules".
-These are all 2 otion questions, with a click of a single letter key, the desion is made. the text appeares at time intervals, giving the flowing feel of the game.
+Each section is finished with a question,e.g "do you want to start a new game", or "do you want to see the game rules".
+These are all 2 option questions, with a click of a single letter key and pressing enter, the decision is made.
+Quick navigations and delayed text printing, helps create a nice flow to the game with an easy user interface.

+Few distractions, clean look in the terminal and simple intructions all add to an efficient UX, perfect for an educational tool/game.

 ## Features